In this article

 Bloggers have a great opportunity to share their opinions with friends and family.
 Even if you don't have a considerable about of traffic, a review blog post is a great idea.

-If you loved your experience with the company, write a review about it.
+Similar to how travel writers write about their journey overseas, or how food bloggers share their thoughts after a meal.
+If you loved your experience with the company or brand, write a review about it.
 Many people Google “product + review” when they are trying to decide if they want to try out a product.
 If people discover your review, you can help them make a decision about whether or not to try the product and earn a referral reward in the process.

 The review post should include a photo of the product, description, the pricing, who the product is for, and your honest opinion of the product.
 You should include a rating of the product and whether or not you recommend other people try it as well.

-“Word of mouth can be as important, if not more important, for neighbourhood businesses as traditional advertising.” – Ekaterina Walter
+"Word of mouth can be as important, if not more important, for neighborhood businesses as traditional advertising.” - Ekaterina Walter

 As a customer, it isn't your job to get the word out about a new company or product.
 It is nice to earn a referral reward once in a while.
 However, the real reason that you should be proactive in sharing your referral links with friends and family is to ensure that the company sticks around.
 If you truly love their products or services, you probably want to purchase from them in the future.